-After analyzing the latest research on the topic, the data science team discovered that machine learning algorithms can be adapted to help customer centers cope with vast amounts of emails.
+After analysing the latest research on the topic, the data science team discovered that machine learning algorithms can be adapted to help customer centres cope with vast amounts of emails.

 The diagram below shows how we created our AI-based software application that helps our customer service team sort through the emails they receive daily.

 The new AI-enhanced contact centre at Ocado